telerik/fiddler-everywhere/README.md

 _Copyright © 2024 Progress Software Corporation and/or one of its subsidiaries or affiliates.
 All rights reserved._

-_Progress, Telerik, Fiddler, and certain product names used herein are trademarks or registered trademarks of Progress Software Corporation and/or one of its subsidiaries or affiliates in the U.S. and/or other countries._
+_Progress, Telerik, and certain product names used herein are trademarks or registered trademarks of Progress Software Corporation and/or one of its subsidiaries or affiliates in the U.S. and/or other countries._